playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 While we'll touch on styling more in the future, let's take a look at how we can declare logic in a component by making `file-date` show the current date instead of a static date.

-We'll start by adding in a simple function to display the current date in a human readable form.
+We'll start by adding a simple function to display the current date in a human-readable form.